sel002/cse15l-lab-reports/lab5.md

 ```

 2) find <directory> -maxdepth i -type d
-  * It will find directories listed down i times from the start point which is <directory>.
+  * It will find directories listed down i times from the start point which is the <directory> typed in command line.

 * Example 1